Tutorial: send app data to Observe

 processors: [span/enrich_method_only_span_names, filter/node_fs_root_spans, resourcedetection, resourcedetection/cloud]

-This tells the agent to enrich the name of any root span (i.e., first span in a trace) whose name solely consits of an HTTP method with the value of http.target for the span.
+This tells the agent to enrich the name of any root span (i.e., first span in a trace) whose name solely consists of an HTTP method with the value of http.target for the span.

 Restart the agent using sudo systemctl restart observe-agent and generate some more load on the app.
 Inspecting this service in the Service Explorer will now show: